gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 cling to their interpretations of the book's advice without considering the specific context of their projects.
-I admit though that it is not the book's fault that people are not able to judge about their situations but the mantra-like writing style does not really encourage reasoning.
-Funnily the book sometimes diverges from the mantra-like writing style and condemns dogmatism:
+I admit though that it is not the book's fault that people are not able to judge about their situations but the mantra-like writing style does not really encourage deeper reasoning.
+Funnily the book sometimes diverges from the mantra-like writing style and condemns
+dogmatism:

 > In an effort to make our classes and methods small, we might create too many
 > tiny classes and methods.
 So this rule suggest that that we also keep our